 What is a Clinical Breast Exam?

-Essentially, a clinical breast exam is a health professional, either a doctor or nurse, performing a thorough physical examination of your breasts.
+Essentially, during a clinical breast exam a health professional, either a doctor or nurse, performs a thorough physical examination of your breasts.
 They will carefully examine your breasts and the surrounding area for any irregularities, much as you do when completing your own monthly breast self-exam.

-Women under 40 with normal¬†risk factors for breast cancer should receive a clinical breast exam at least once a year, beginning in their twenties.
+Women under 40 with normal risk factors for breast cancer should receive a clinical breast exam at least once a year, by age 19.
 Most gynecologists will include the exam as part of your annual “well woman” visit.

-Young women with heightened risk factors, such as family history, should ask their family doctor about beginning clinical breast exams in their teenage years.
+Young women with heightened risk factors, such as family history, should ask their family doctor about when it is appropriate to begin clinical breast exams.

-The Maurer Foundation recommends that women over forty schedule their clinical breast exam and their annual¬†mammogram six months apart.
-This ensures that you will be examined by a health care professional twice a year, which¬†breast cancer research has shown can make a huge impact in the eventual outcome of a breast cancer diagnosis.
+The Maurer Foundation recommends that women over forty schedule their clinical breast exam and their annual mammogram six months apart.
+This ensures that you will be examined by a health care professional twice a year, which breast cancer research has shown can make a huge impact on the outcome of a breast cancer diagnosis.

 Additionally, anytime you notice irregularities during your monthly breast self-exam, then it is time to schedule a clinical breast exam to follow up.